danielgyu/bear-ATM/README.md

 The 'Bin' class contains balance information of a specific cash bin.
 Request withdrawal from the customer can only be done if he or she has enough balance in the card and the cash bin.

 ## view.py(presentation)
-POST /card/validate : request access to account detail with 'card(number)' and 'pin' GET /card/balance   : request balance detail of the account POST /card/deposit  : request deposit to the account POST /card/withdraw : request withdrawal from the account
+POST /card/validate : request access to account detail with 'card(number)' and 'pin'<br />
+GET /card/balance   : request balance detail of the account<br />
+POST /card/deposit  : request deposit to the account<br />
+POST /card/withdraw : request withdrawal from the account<br />

 ** normally, card identification would be done with a token rather than pure id number, but in this project authorization process is not implemented - it would focus on the core components(validation & account manipulation)